Krishtronomy/TravelBuddy/README.md

 #### Planning
 Initial Brainstorming session discussing ideas, tools, tech stack and workflow using a shared google doc:
 ![google doc](./docs/brainstorm.png)

+#### Agile Methodology:
+- We approached our with Agile style project and split it into 3 different Sprints:
+    - Sprint 1: Get the Backend and Front end Created, with a Minimum Viable Product(MVP) with most CRUD functionality and features inline with User Stories.
+    - Sprint 2: For our second sprint we refactored most of the code and included bug fixes relating to functionality.
+During this sprint we also added extra features that enhance the user experience.
+    - Sprint 3: For this sprint we fixed the layout of the application to match our desired designs inline with our Wireframes.
+We also fixed additional bugs relating to functionality.
+- Communication:
+    - We had daily standups to discuss updates, blockers and to help eachother out while collaborating on code.
+- Git
+    - Git management was done by creating a Central repository and creating seperate feature branches and then reviewing Pull Requests and merging to the 'main' branch.

 Screenshots of Trello throughout the project:
 ![trello board](./docs/trello1.png)